About the State Underwater Archaeology Program in Wisconsin | Wisconsin Historical Society

 Preservation Efforts

 The Maritime Preservation and Archaeology program works for the long term preservation of these shared non-renewable resources by maintaining careful field documentation.
-This information is made available to the public through publications, the Maritime Trails website, the Wisconsin's Great Lakes Shipwrecks website and public presentations.
+This information is made available to the public through publications, the Wisconsin's Great Lakes Shipwrecks website and public presentations.
 The field documentation information is also used to list the sites on the State and National Registers of Historic Places.
 This adds an additional layer of protection for the sites.

 As stewards of these unique historical and recreational resources, the Wisconsin Historical Society staff encourages responsible diver visitation to the fragile underwater sites.
 Wisconsin law prohibits unauthorized disturbance or removal of artifacts, structure, cargo or human remains.
 To report damage or artifact removal from Wisconsin’s shipwrecks call 1-800-TIP-WDNR.